radiusxyz/bolt/testnets/holesky/MIGRATION_v0.4.0.md

 - `BOLT_SIDECAR_FIREWALL_RPCS` is set by default, which means that the sidecar will run in firewall delegation mode.
 - `BOLT_SIDECAR_PORT` controls whether to expose an HTTP endpoint instead of using firewall delegation.
 These 2 options are mutually exclusive.

+> [!IMPORTANT]
+> To fully enable firewall delegation, you must modify your
+> on-chain operator RPC and set it to the following RPC: `https://rpc-holesky.bolt.chainbound.io/rpc`.

 ##### Pricing
 - `BOLT_SIDECAR_MIN_PRIORITY_FEE` has been replaced by `BOLT_SIDECAR_MIN_PROFIT`, which is the amount of gwei added to the floor price determined by the pricing model